data2intelligence/SigDiscov/README.md

   -g <0|1>         Gene selection (only applies if -b 1): 0 = Compute between first gene and all others,
                    1 = Compute for all gene pairs.
 Default: 1.
   -s <0|1>         Include self-comparison (spot i vs spot i)?
 0 = No, 1 = Yes.
 Default: 0.
+  --row-normalize <0|1>  Normalize each row of weight matrix to sum to 1?
+0 = No, 1 = Yes.
+Default: 0.
   -t <int>         Set number of OpenMP threads.
 Default: 4 (or OMP_NUM_THREADS).
   -m <int>         Set number of MKL threads.
 Default: Value of -t.
   --sigma <float>  Custom sigma parameter for RBF kernel.